A BRIEF HISTORY OF TEXAS

 Discontent in Texas eventually broke out into rebellion in 1835.
 The Mexicans tried to take back a cannon that had been given for defense against Native Americans.
 The Texans refused to let the Mexicans take it.
-On 2 October 1835 they flew a flag with the words 'come and take it' they repulsed a group of Mexican soldiers.
-The Mexicans fled to San Antonio and the Texans pursued them.
-On 11 December 1835 the Texans captured San Antonio.
-Then on 2 March 1836 the Texan declaration of independence was signed.
-On 6 March 1836 a Mexican army captured The Alamo and killed the defenders.
+Then on 2 October 1835, the Texans won the battle of Gonzales against the Mexicans.
+The Texans attacked and the Mexicans withdrew to San Antonio.
+The Texans pursued them.
+On 11 December 1835, the Texans captured San Antonio.
+Then on 2 March 1836, they declared independence.
+On 6 March 1836, a Mexican army captured The Alamo and killed the defenders.

 From the middle of the 19th century the population of Texas boomed.
 By 1860 the population had risen to 604,000.
-However in 1861 came civil war.
-In 1861 Texas ceded from The Union and joined The Confederacy.
+However, in 1861 came the civil war.
+In 1861 Texas ceded from The Union and joined the Confederacy.
 The war ended in 1865.
 A Union army entered Galveston on 19 June 1865.
 The same day General Gordon Granger announced that all slaves in Texas were free.

 However on 8 September 1900 a hurricane hit Galveston, Texas.
 The city was devastated and between 6,000 and 8,000 people lost their lives.

 However Texas, like the rest of the world suffered during the depression of the 1930s.
-Texan farmers were hardest hit.
-However with the coming of the Second World War Texas boomed again.
+Texan farmers were the hardest hit.
+However, with the coming of the Second World War Texas boomed again.
 It continued to be prosperous through the 1950s and 1960s.
-However on 22 November 1963 President John F Kennedy was assassinated in Dallas, Texas.
+However on 22 November 1963, President John F Kennedy was assassinated in Dallas, Texas.

-Then in 1973 OPEC, the organization of oil exporting countries imposed an embargo.
+Then in 1973 OPEC, the organization of oil-exporting countries imposed an embargo.
 It meant the oil industry in Texas boomed.
-However in the 1980s the price of oil fell, which hit Texas hard.
+However, in the 1980s, the price of oil fell, which hit Texas hard.
 However in the 1990s industry in Texas diversified.
-Today the population of Texas is 26 million.
+In 2019 the population of Texas was 29 million.